lhteillet/datastream/Docker_Lab/rapport.md

   ('Anjali Gupta', 'Engineer');
 ```

-This file is an initiliazation SQL file and is executed each time the container starts to run.

-Creates a data base " employees", then creates a table "employe_data" composed of a name and a title which are both of type VARCHAR(50).
-Finally add 2 rows in this dataset.
+This file initializes the SQL database, creating a database "employees" and a table "employee_data" with columns for employee name and title.
+Two rows of data are inserted into the table.

-## Dockerfiles
+# Dockerfiles

-The two docker files in App_1 and App_2 folder are the same.
+The Dockerfiles in the `App_1` and `App_2` folders are identical:

 ```
 FROM python:3.9.6